catzz0507/linguaLibrary-ai/README.md

 - Low engagement and motivation
 - Dependence on constant internet connectivity
 - Lack of adaptive learning experiences

-Traditional quiz apps rarely feel immersive or rewarding.
+- Limited support for learners studying less commercially dominant languages

+Traditional quiz apps can help with memorization, but they often fail to provide an engaging and repeatable learning experience.

 ---